 “People who buy electric cars often develop what we call ‘range anxiety,’ because they’re constantly thinking about how far they can go on the charge they have left,” she says.

 “One thing you need to ask is how many actual miles are you driving every day?
-Also, are you ever in a situation where you might have to drive past your car’s range and, if that happens, what are you going to do about it?”
+Also, are you ever in a situation where you might have to drive past your vehicle’s range and, if that happens, what are you going to do about it?”

 Unlike gas stations, which are easy to find and never seem to be far away, charging stations are virtually non-existent in certain areas.
 That’s an important issue to address before making a purchase.

-Questions to ask yourself before buying
+Questions to ask yourself before buying an electric vehicle

 Of course, there are many other factors that go into buying any new car, and the EV is no exception.
 It does, however, come with its own unique set of questions, including: